 Storage inside the fortress:

-Here we climbed the walls of the fort, and this is the view towards churches area.
+Here we climbed the walls of the fort, and this is the view towards the area with the churches.

 The early Nabatean people believed in many gods.
 Dushara was the chief god.
-Al Uzza the goddess of strength, queen of heavens, mistress of the earth mistress of the netherworld, protector of sea travelers and of those who ply the roads.
-Qos – the chief Edomite god.
+Al Uzza is the goddess of strength, queen of heavens, mistress of the earth, mistress of the netherworld, protector of sea travelers, and of those who ply the roads.
+QoS – the chief Edomite god.
 The god of storm and rain, harvest, and fertility.
 And there were others.

-Later on, they converted to Christianity, and this is St. Theodorus church.
+Later on, they converted to Christianity, and this is Saint Theodorus church.

 Model of the church:

-Finding both temples and churches on one site is quite amazing.
+Finding both temples and churches on one site is quite remarkable.
 You can witness the transformation.